Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 There are four centrally located districts that are great for visitors who only have a short amount of time to spend in the French capital.

-There are two districts north of the Seine River, The 1st Arrondissement and Le Marais that are great base areas for travelers, and two south of the Seine, Saint Germain and the 7th Arrondissement.
+There are two districts north of the Seine River, the 1st Arrondissement and Le Marais that are great base areas for travelers, and two south of the Seine, Saint Germain and the 7th Arrondissement.

 The 1st Arrondissement

 Home to the Louvre, Sainte Chapelle, and Pont Neuf, one of the most famous bridges in Europe, this central Parisian district runs adjacent to the Seine on the river’s north banks.
-A

-convenient place to stay, the 1st Arrondissement puts you directly between the Eiffel Tower and Arc de Triomphe to the west, Notre Dame Cathedral to the east, Montmartre to the north, and the Latin Quarter and Luxembourg Gardens to the south.
+A convenient place to stay, the 1st Arrondissement puts you directly between the Eiffel Tower and Arc de Triomphe to the west, Notre Dame Cathedral to the east, Montmartre to the north, and the Latin Quarter and Luxembourg Gardens to the south.

 Hotels in the 1sts Arrondissement: